-one Three years ago, I lived in a gleaming sterile 42-story building in midtown Manhattan.
-Big as it was, it was dwarfed by the Empire State Building behind it– New York has a way of offering a ready reminder that you can always have more.
-I never wanted to live there in the first place but I’ll admit I came to enjoy the one-on-one yoga classes, the incredible views, and the perspective that comes from living in the middle of a very big something.
+one I lived in a gleaming sterile 42-story complex in midtown Manhattan.
+It was one of the biggest buildings I’ve ever been in, but it still sat in the shadow of the Empire State Building just behind.
+New York has a way of offering a ready reminder that you can always have more.
+I never wanted to live there in the first place, but I started to get used to the one-on-one yoga classes, the incredible views, and the perspective that comes from living in the middle of something so seemingly important.
 It was fabulous but shallow.
-I resented my affection for it.
 When my marriage started failing, I left.

 It was wonderful to insert myself in a space that someone else had made theirs, it didn’t require much imagination to consider that I could make a home like this too.
 To this day, the smell of Dr. Bronner’s dish soap reminds me of my nascent singlehood.
 But I had to be out before the end of the month and, with travel for Christmas and New Years, that meant I was moving again just three weeks after moving in and no, I wasn’t ready to go back to my former life.